JupiterXiaoxiaoYu/twitter-data-format/README.md

     original_tweet_id: string;   // ID of the original tweet
     quoted_tweet_id: string;     // ID of quoted tweet
     is_quote_status: boolean;    // Whether this is a quote tweet
-    possibly_sensitive: boolean; // Whether the content is sensitive
+    possibly_sensitive: boolean; // Whether the content is sensitive (may change)

-    // Thread Statistics
+    // Thread Statistics (all change frequently)
     thread_stats: {
         reply_count: number;         // Total number of replies in the thread
         target_user_replies: number; // Number of replies from the target user